steqeq/0000/docs/how_to/pytorch_install/pytorch_install.md

    You can also download a specific and supported configuration with different user-space ROCm versions, PyTorch versions, and operating systems.

-2. Start a Docker container using the image with the mounted Pytorch folder.
+2. Start a Docker container using the image with the mounted PyTorch folder.

    ```bash
    docker run -it --cap-add=SYS_PTRACE --security-opt --user root \